NonExistent1/twit-app/README.md

 My coworker Morgan for the action part and some styling help

 ## Known Problems, Issues, And/Or Errors in the Program
+Not Ready for Heroku Deployment, Tests are not set up correctly yet